WebOrigami/docs/src/content/framework/tutorial.md

 In the `index.ori` template, you're using a `map()` function to turn data in `team.yaml` into HTML text.
 You can also use a `map()` to convert a folder of real images into a virtual folder of modified images.
 In this case, you'll create a virtual folder of thumbnails.

+<span class="tutorialStep"></span> View the images in the `src/static/images` folder.
+Each person in `team.yaml` identifies one of these sample images as a profile photo.

 <span class="tutorialStep"></span> Update `site.vfiles` to:

 <clipboard-copy>